 - Setting up meetings and discussions in which researchers can learn your organization’s priorities.

 - Offering programs and initiatives that build two-way relationships between your organization and academic researchers.

 Policy Fellowship Program

-Contact Knowledge Mobilization staff for more information.
+Contact staff for more information.

-The goal of these events is to explore the big-picture, complex issues facing the agriculture and agri-food sector and to develop discussion papers on the state of science and practice on each of these issues.
+The goal is to explore the big-picture, complex issues facing the agriculture and agri-food sector and to develop discussion papers on the state of science and practice on each of these issues.
 The workshops will also initiate a conversation among researchers and stakeholders about the challenges and opportunities being experienced globally in areas such as health and food, food systems, and emerging innovations in the food ecosystem.

 The discussion papers will then be shared widely to provide cutting-edge insights to government and private sector decision-makers.